olcf/olcf-user-docs/services_and_applications/slate/use_cases/nginx_hello_world.rst

    oc create -f buildconfig.yaml

 We now need to create an ImageStream with the same name as our build.
-This will create a place for our BuildConfig to push the image to and our Deployment to pull the image from during a deployment.
+This will create a place for our BuildConfig to push the image to, and our Deployment to pull the image from during a deployment.

 .. code-block:: text